Professor Sheela Agarwal

 Former External Examiner for Tourism and Hospitality Undergraduate degress, Leeds Metropolitan University, Leeds

 I am interested in the ways in which space and place may be theorised.
 Beginning from primarily an economic foci, particularly around the effect, influence and consequences of processes of structural change on nations, regions and local areas, this line of research is expanding to explore other areas of geographic interest, notably the nature of tourism consumption and production, the changing role of the state, local governance, social exclusion, collaboration, collective action and other issues associated with the planning and sustainability of tourism.
-I also have a developing interest in climate change and adaptation and mitigation strategies, in tourism and disability and in disaster and crisis management.
+I have a wealth of expertise in socio-economic issues associated with seaside towns including multiple deprivation and inequality.
+In addition, I also have a developing interest in climate change and adaptation and mitigation strategies, in plastic pollution, disability, and in disaster and crisis management focusing in particular on security risk management and resilience.

 Research degrees awarded to supervised students